btcguide/btcguide.github.io/_pages/known-issues/hosted/casa.md

 {% include hosted/2of3.md %}
 Casa does offer `3-of-5`, which is extra important because:
-* Their offering is by default [seedless](https://blog.keys.casa/casa-seedless-security-model/), meaning there is no backups of your seeds.
+* Their offering is by default [seedless](https://blog.keys.casa/casa-seedless-security-model/), meaning there are no backups of your seeds!
 * They use both hardware and software wallets (see above).

 {% include hosted/benefits.md %}
+Some noteworthy benefits of using their service:

-Casa offers [Casa Covenant](https://keys.casa/bitcoin-inheritance-plan) for inheritance, but the details are sparse.
+* Casa offers [Casa Covenant](https://keys.casa/bitcoin-inheritance-plan) for inheritance, though the public details are sparse.
 Opting into this would likely be incompatible with using their service anonymously.

-Their [health check](https://support.keys.casa/hc/en-us/articles/360045442511-Health-Checks) feature is also useful for promoting best practices.
+* Their [health check](https://support.keys.casa/hc/en-us/articles/360045442511-Health-Checks) feature is useful for promoting best practices.